-These player prefabs can be spawned on the networking by the Humanoid Networking Starter script or the Unity Network Manager (HUD) script as the Player Prefab.
+This player prefabs can be spawned on the networking by the Humanoid Networking Starter script or the Unity Network Manager (HUD) script as the Player Prefab.

-|Sync Finger Swing||if this is disabled only finger curl values will be synchronized.
+|Sync Finger Swing||If this is disabled only finger curl values will be synchronized.
 This will reduce the needed bandwidth.
 When enabled finger swing is also synchronized.
 This will lead to better hand poses.|

-|Debug||controls the amount of debugging information in the Console Window of Unity.|
+|Debug||Controls the amount of debugging information in the Console Window of Unity.|